sports-match/core/README.md

 - Code Generation: High flexibility code generation for front-end and back-end, reducing repetitive work.
 - Email Tool: Send HTML format emails with rich text.
 - AWS Cloud Storage: Synchronize AWS cloud storage data to the system, no need to log in to AWS cloud to operate cloud data.
-- Alipay Payment: Integrate Alipay payment and provide a test account for self-testing.
 - Server Monitoring: Monitor server load status.
 - Operations Management: One-click deployment of your application.